ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 : A stream is a sequence of bytes that is reliably delivered to the receiving application in the same order as it was transmitted by the sender.
 Streams can be of arbitrary length, and therefore cannot always be buffered entirely in memory.
-It is expected for transport protocols and APIs to provide partial stream data to the application before the stream has been entirely received.
+WebTransport protocols and APIs are expected to provide partial stream data to the application before the stream has been entirely received.

 Message: